 What’s the best time to visit Kuala Lumpur?

-Being a multicultural city, Kuala Lumpur celebrates the key national holidays of each culture.
-Some of these dates change annually so it’s best to check before you go.
-Chiefly, Chinese New Year is celebrated in late January-early February, where most shops and businesses close for at least a week up to 15 days.
-If you’re looking for a vibrant experience of Malaysia, this would be the time to avoid Kuala Lumpur as many residents return home to various parts of Malaysia and the city remains fairly quiet.
+Being a multicultural city, Kuala Lumpur celebrates key national holidays of each culture.
+Some of these dates change annually, so it’s best to check everything before you go.
+Chiefly, Chinese New Year is celebrated in late January-early February, which is when most shops and businesses close for at least a week and up to 15 days.
+If you’re looking for a vibrant experience of Malaysia, this would be the time to avoid Kuala Lumpur because many residents return home to various parts of Malaysia and the city remains fairly quiet.

-Around March every year there is a hot air balloon festival with plenty of performances that attracts participants and viewers to Desa Park City, 30 minutes by car from the city center.
+Around March every year, there is a hot-air balloon festival with plenty of performances, which attracts participants and viewers to Desa Park City, 30 minutes by car from the city center.

-For the shopping enthusiast, the 1Malaysia Mega Sale Carnival from end June/July to August (check before you go as months may change) is the country’s biggest shopping event and another great opportunity to spend at least one day in Kuala Lumpur.
-The carnival is felt prominently in Kuala Lumpur as huge sales permeate the city’s numerous shopping malls and is the best time to focus your shopping efforts.
-The exchange rate of the Malaysian Ringgit also makes shopping here very attractive for getting the best deals out of major international brands.
+For shopping enthusiasts, the 1Malaysia Mega Sale Carnival from the end of June/beginning of July to August (check before you go as months may change) is the country’s biggest shopping event and another great opportunity to spend at least one day in Kuala Lumpur.
+The carnival is felt prominently in the city as huge sales permeate the city’s numerous shopping malls and is the best time to focus your shopping efforts.
+The exchange rate of the Malaysian Ringgit also makes shopping here very attractive for getting the best deals from major international brands.

-Malaysia celebrates their national day on 31 August with lavish parades and performances at the Dataran Merdeka (Merdeka Square) in the city center.
-The August month becomes pretty interesting for travelers because during this time there are plenty of celebratory events to check out all around the city.
+Malaysia celebrates its national day on 31 August with lavish parades and performances at Dataran Merdeka (Merdeka Square) in the city center.
+August is generally pretty interesting for travelers because during this time there are plenty of celebratory events to check out all around the city.
 There is no way you won’t know what to do in KL during this period!

 Like most Southeast Asian countries, Malaysia is good to visit all year round.
 Its monsoon season hits during March to April, which means heavy rains.
 May to July is the best time to visit as it is a dry spell, which means blue skies all day.
-Temperatures don’t fluctuate too much and you’ll be expecting at least 32°C in the day and 24°C in the evening all year round.
+Temperatures don’t fluctuate too much, and you’ll be expecting at least 32°C during the day and 24°C in the evening all year long.
 With the heat also comes humidity, so be prepared for that.

-- The Twin towers are actually built by two companies: one by Japanese Hazama Corporation and the other by Korean Samsung C&T Corporation.
+- – The Twin Towers or Petronas Towers were actually built by two companies: one by Japanese Hazama Corporation and the other by Korean Samsung C&T Corporation.

-- KL is the largest city in Malaysia and its most cosmopolitan.
+- – KL is the largest city in Malaysia and the most cosmopolitan.
 This makes KL a huge shopping, party and entertainment hub.

 Start with the breakfast

-If you’re up for something local for breakfast, Yut Kee is an old school kopitiam (coffee shop) that sells their famously decadent Roti Babi since 1928.
-Also famous is their Hainanese pork chop, which is a must try.
-On Fridays-Sundays, they roll out their famous roast pork special which is incredibly rich and delicious.
-Of course all this makes them very crowded so go early.
-They open from 7.30am-4.30pm, Tuesday-Sunday.
+If you’re up for something local for breakfast, Yut Kee is an old-school kopitiam (coffee shop) which has been selling their famously decadent Roti Babi since 1928.
+Also famous is their Hainanese pork chop, a must-try.
+From Friday to Sunday, they will roll out their famous roast pork special which is incredibly rich and delicious.
+Of course, all of this makes them very crowded, so go there early.
+They are open from 7.30 AM to 4.30 PM, Tuesday-Sunday.

 If Roti Babi doesn’t sound appealing (why wouldn’t it, I wonder!), visit Jalan Alor in the early morning on weekends.
-There is a pop up stall there that is famous for its nasi padang, rice and an assortment of delicious curries and vegetables served on a traditional pandan leaf.
-It is a little tent opened by the road near KFC and is takeaway only.
+There is a pop-up stall there famous for its nasi padang, rice and an assortment of delicious curries and vegetables served on a traditional pandan leaf.
+It is a little tent opened by the road near a KFC and is takeaway only.

 If brunch and really good cappuccinos are your thing, head down to Bangsar for cafés like Antipodean, Yeast or Wondermama.